Do you need some help?

-The Land Office employs over 160 staff around New Mexico, predominantly the employees are based in Santa Fe.
+The Land Office employs nearly 170 staff around New Mexico, predominantly the employees are based in Santa Fe.
 Commissioner Garcia Richard is the first woman, first Latina, and the first educator to serve in this position.
 The dedicated, talented, and hardworking staff at the Land Office reflect the diversity of New Mexico, and the leadership team is over 60% female.

 The Human Resources staff assists the leadership team by providing counseling, guidance and direction on agency and State Personnel Board policies and procedures, as well as state and federal laws.
 When Commissioner Garcia Richard began her term, the Land Office had a vacancy rate near 25%.
 Due to record activity in the Mineral, Commercial, and Surface Resources Divisions, the Land Office is in a hiring frenzy to reduce the vacancy rate and assist staff with workloads.
 As of June 2019, the vacancy rate was at 13%.

 Human Resources offers customized training to afford staff opportunities to develop appropriate skills, knowledge, and abilities to perform their jobs to the best of their ability.
 This department manages all payroll and benefit transactions as well as personnel and position requests and approvals.

 The Land Office was built in 1960 and is operated and maintained by the staff – unlike most other state agencies around New Mexico.
 Facilities Management, led by Director Bobby Gallegos, manages all maintenance for the building and grounds, custodial services, security, as well as the Business Operations Center which includes a print shop, graphic design, mail services, and the agency fleet management.